Tracking vs. Monitoring: Key Differences Explained

 -

-Employee tracking focuses on physical location and movement, while monitoring tracks computer usage and communication.
+Employee tracking focuses on physical location and movement.
+But monitoring tracks computer usage and communication.

 -